mcaskill/simple-footnotes/readme.txt

 * Release.

 == Upgrade Notice ==

+= 0.4 =
+If you paginate your posts, this version will allow footnote numbering to remain consistent across pages (e.g., each page does not start with 1)

 = 0.3 =
  If you paginate your posts, this version enables you to move the footnotes below your page links.
 Footnotes would still appear as normal for posts that are unpaginated.